PelionIoT/edge-resource-manager/README.md

 The edge-resource-manager should be started as a systemd service on the gateway.

-A typical service file is
+A typical service file is shown below:

 ```
 [Unit]